RodsLaboratory/pds-docker/README.md

 * Models of diseases for the CDS system
 * ILI Tracker: Analyzes CDS output to detect known and unknown outbreaks.
 * A web-based user interface to demonstrate the PDS system.
+* A filewatcher that monitors inboxes for new ED reports to process.

 # Prerequisites